-I recently spotted this charming Blackberry Lily on a tour through the Harry P. Leu Gardens in Orlando, where a cheery spotted bloom caught my eye.
-This member of the Iris family is native to Asia but is widely cultivated around the world, and is a nice addition to most any flower garden.
+I recently noticed this charming blackberry lily on a tour through the Harry P. Leu Gardens in Orlando, Florida.
+The cheery, spotted bloom caught my eye.
+This member of the iris family is native to Asia, but the blackberry lily would be a nice addition to any flower garden.

-What’s In a Name?
-Blackberry Lily was originally considered a member of its own genus and given the botanical name Belamcanda chinensis.
-About a decade ago, though, researchers used DNA testing to determine that this plant is really a member of the Iris genus, and it was renamed Iris domestica.
-The fan-shaped growth pattern of the leaves resembles those of other Iris species, and the seed capsule opens to display numerous seeds, another Iris trait.
-In the case of the blackberry lily, the black seeds are grouped in a way that looks a bit like a blackberry—hence the common name.
-(This plant is also sometimes called a “leopard lily” because of the spots, though that common name is also used for several other plants.)
+Blackberry lily was originally considered a member of its own genus and given the botanical name Belamcanda chinensis.
+About a decade ago, though, researchers used DNA testing to determine that this plant is really a member of the Iris genus.
+It was renamed Iris domestica.
+The fan-shaped growth pattern of the leaves resembles those of other Iris species.
+The seed capsule opens to display numerous seeds, another Iris trait.
+These black seeds are grouped in a way that looks a bit like a blackberry—hence the common name.
+This plant is also sometimes called a “leopard lily” because of the spots, though that common name is also used for several other plants.

-Growing Blackberry Lily.
-Blackberry lily is considered fairly easy to start from seed; it’s a perennial that will bloom in the summer the first year if sown outdoors in your flower garden the previous fall.
-You can also start it indoors, but be sure to remove any fleshy coating (aril) from the seed to ensure germination.
-(This step isn’t necessary if growing outdoors, as the elements will take care of that for you.)
-You can also find plants from some vendors.
-Click here for a list of nurseries offering blackberry lily.
+Blackberry lily is fairly easy to start from seed.
+If you sow seeds outdoors in fall, this perennial that will bloom in the following summer.
+You can also start the seeds indoors, but be sure to remove any fleshy coating (aril) from the seed to ensure germination.
+This step isn’t necessary if direct sowing seeds outdoors, as the elements will take care of that for you.
+You can also find blackberry lily plants online from some vendors.

-Blackberry lily can be grown in zones 5 – 10.
-Give it lots of sun and fairly consistent moisture, but be sure the soil is well-drained or the plant may rot.
-Otherwise, this plant is fairly easy to grow.
-It spreads underground by rhizome and can be divided as you would other irises.
+Grow blackberry lily in zones 5 – 10.
+Give the plant lots of sun and fairly consistent moisture.
+Be sure the soil is well-drained or the plant may rot.
+Otherwise, this plant is fairly easy to care for.
+It spreads underground by rhizome and can be divided like other irises.
 It may also self-seed in the right conditions.
 The flowers and seed pods both work well in cut fresh or dried arrangements.